 Studies find men have more political ambition than women.
 This might be due to the fact that women “are more than twice as likely as men to consider themselves ‘not at all qualified’ to run for office (29% of women, compared to 14% of men) [and] are roughly 22% less likely than men to report parental encouragement” (Fox and Lawless 2005, 654).
 Political interest, self-perceived qualifications, and family socialization all predict political ambition — i.e., having previously considered the possibility of running for office.
 Gender differences in partisan political interest and political efficacy, while not the only causes, might therefore help to explain why women are under-represented in legislative assemblies in the vast majority of countries (Inter-Parliamentary Union 2021).
 In Canada too, political issues are most often settled by assemblies and executives where men are the majority.
 At the time of writing, while the Canadian federal cabinet is gender-balanced, nine out of ten provincial premiers and most of their ministers are men.
 Ten years earlier, Tolley (2011) also found that women represented less than 25% of Canadian legislators at the federal, provincial and municipal levels, and only 15% of mayors.

 Women’s lower level of political ambition is not the only factor contributing to their legislative under-representation.
 Discrimination against women by gatekeepers (Ashe and Stewart 2012) and by parties who make them candidates in hopeless ridings (Thomas and Bodet 2013) might explain part of the gender gap in legislative representation in the country, among other factors.
-Still, women are not discriminated at the polls by Canadian voters (Sevi, Arel-Bundock, and Blais 2019) and are more likely than men to win elections at the municipal level when they run (Lucas et al. 2021).
+Still, women are not discriminated against at the polls by Canadian voters (Sevi, Arel-Bundock, and Blais 2019) and are more likely than men to win elections at the municipal level when they run (Lucas et al. 2021).
 An international study also finds voters discriminate against men candidates by 2 percentage points (Schwarz and Coppock 2021).
 Moreover, Canadian elites discriminate against men when it comes to providing advice to political aspirants (Dhima 2020).

 Explaining the emergence of gender differences in political interest

-This dissertation answers the following question: “How do gender differences in interest for different political topics emerge?”
+This dissertation answers the following question: “How do gender differences in interest in different political topics emerge?”
 This section reviews the main theories that have been suggested to account for women’s lower overall levels of self-reported political interest.
 This includes structural, institutional, and individual factors.
 The conclusion is that no convincing unified theory has been proposed thus far to account for the emergence of this gap.

 Structural factors

 Women politicians’ relative absence in politics might explain part of the gender gap in political interest.
 Mayer and Schmidt (2004) and Bos et al. (2021) find that adolescent boys and girls in the United States, Mexico, Japan, and China all think politics is a men’s domain, and girls are more likely than boys to report so.
 Adolescent boys also report higher political interest.
-These two findings might be due to the fact that these four countries, like almost all countries in the world, are represented by a majority of men legislators (Inter-Parliamentary Union 2021).
+These two findings might be due to the fact that citizens in these four countries, like almost all countries in the world, are represented by a majority of men legislators (Inter-Parliamentary Union 2021).
 Bühlmann and Schädel (2012)’s study of 33 European countries finds political interest is higher among men than women, but this gap is smaller in countries with higher proportions of women in their countrywide legislative assembly.
 They suggest the relationship is not simply an artifact of reverse causality since it holds just as well in countries with gender quotas as those without gender quotas.
 Still, predicted probabilities show that women would be significantly less interested in politics even in a country whose parliament has reached gender parity.